elavia/coupled_bem_acoustic/README.md

 ```
 you are ready to execute the two-spheres example provided (backscattering from two
 penetrable spheres) that corresponds to Fig. 3 (see details in the arXiv or the
 JSV paper).
+This is accomplished by typing
 ```
 include("Script_Shells_bem_K.jl")
 ```
-During the executing of the script some informative text will be displayed in the
+During the script execution  some informative text will be displayed at the screen.
-screen.
 Lines as
 ```
 Calculating the frequency : 15206.520916753354 ::: 9 of 10
 ```
 allow to see the actual stage of the calculation and how much work remains to be
 done (i.e. frequencies to be calculated).

-When done (with 3 i5-3570@3.4 GHz cores took one hour to calculate ten points) the
+When done (with 3 i5-3570@3.4 GHz cores took me one hour to calculate ten points) the
 resulting TS versus frequency is saved in the `out` directory.
 This result can be seen in the figure below this lines, compared against the benchmark
 solution.

 ![image info](fig_test_spheres.png)

+The parameters from the executin can be altered in the script file.
+The `meshes`
+directory contains the STL format meshes corresponding to the scatterers.

 ## General considerations